For Amazon S3 request rates, what's the difference between prefixes and nested folders? How many prefixes can I have in an S3 bucket?

 Difference between prefixes and folders

-The difference between a prefix and a folder is the significance of the "/" character.
-For folders, the "/" character signifies a subfolder or object name.
-For prefixes, "/" is just another character.
-The "/" does not indicate a partition placement.
+The difference between a prefix and a folder is the significance of the slash character.
+For folders, this character signifies a subfolder or object name.
+For prefixes, a slash is simply a character and doesn't indicate a partition placement.

-Note: The folder structure only applies to the Amazon S3 console.
-For more information, see Organizing objects in the Amazon S3 console using folders.
+Note: The folder structure applies only to the Amazon S3 console.
+For more information, see Organizing objects in the Amazon S3 console by using folders.

 Related information